-We also are recalled to our true identity and purpose by looking upon the Blessed Virgin in today’s Gospel lesson.
-Though uniquely called and graced, she shares with us a common humanity, a common need to learn, grow, and risk everything for the One who has given everything for us.
+We also shown our true identity and purpose by looking upon the Blessed Virgin in today’s Gospel lesson.
+Though uniquely called and graced, we share with her a common humanity, a common need to learn, grow, and risk everything for the Messiah.
 The Scriptural record tells us that, while there were times she did not grasp the fullness of her son’s nature or ministry, she did not “put out the light” or give up in bearing it.
-She, like all of us, may have at times stumbled in her carrying the Lord, but she did not walk away from her vocation, her chosen and given path.
-Neither may we.

 This day also recalls the Blessed St. Simeon’s words to the Most Holy Theotokos: "This child is destined for the falling and the rising of many in Israel, and to be a sign that will be opposed so that the inner thoughts of many will be revealed-- and a sword will pierce your own soul too."

-There is no way to be associated with Jesus Christ and be insulated from the very real confrontation between life and death, love and sin, good and evil.
-That confrontation is essential to the Incarnation (they cycle celebrating the Incarnation actually officially ends today...peering out towards Lent, Holy Week, and Eastertide).
+St. Simeon's prophesy reminds us there is no way to be associated with Jesus Christ and be insulated from the very real confrontation between life and death, love and sin, good and evil.
+That confrontation is essential to the Incarnation.
 It began at Christ's birth, and continued through his earthly ministry…and goes on still in the world and in the Church (and its members) today.
 We still are accountable for the light we were given at baptism and how we are carrying it.
 That light is no trifle: it is a flame of love and truth.

-If we become careless, that flame might burn us, or we might cover it up, or (worse still) be snuffed out in us through our own neglect.
-And this would mean the loss not only of light for our own journey, but for others who are groping in the darkness of this world and crying out for the “Light that knows no setting” we celebrate at Easter in the Exultet.
+If we become careless, that flame might burn us, or we might cover it up, or (worse still) let it be snuffed out in us through our own neglect.
+And this would mean the loss not only of light for our own journey, but for others who are groping in the darkness of this world and crying out for the “Morning Star who knows no setting” we celebrate at Easter in the Exultet.
 This great Holy Day, listed as one of the Feasts of Our Lord, points us back to the true path and purposes of the light we bear.
-Let us be about this work with renewed joy, purpose, and peace.
+Let us be about this work with renewed delight and purpose.

 The Collect for the Feast of the Presentation